FreeRTOS/iot-reference-esp32/README.md

 By default, all 3 demos are enabled and will run concurrently with each other.

-### Configuring demos

 1. Open the ESP-IDF menuconfig.
     1. **Terminal/Command Prompt users**
-        1. Open the ESP-IDF Terminal/Command Prompt and run `idf.py menuconfig`.
+        1. Open the ESP-IDF Terminal/Command Prompt
+        2. Set the directory to the root of this project.
+        3. Run `idf.py menuconfig`.
     2. **Visual Studio Code users**
         1. Open this project in Visual Studio Code with the Espressif IDF extension.
         2. Click **View** at the top.